-Paying timely benefit payments is a key objective that requires an appropriate level of cash or liquid assets that can be readily converted to cash.
-To ensure the fund has an appropriate level of liquidity, the Investment Policy specifies minimum levels of cash and other liquid assets.
-In addition to required policies, the Risk Allocation Committee manages portfolio rebalancing and timing in order to ensure cash is available when needed.
+Providing for present and future benefit payments is a key objective that requires an appropriate level of cash or liquid assets that can be readily converted to cash.
+To ensure the fund has an appropriate level of liquidity, the Investment Policy specifies that no more than 55% of the CalSTRS Investment Portfolio shall be invested in instruments not regularly publicly traded on a daily basis.
+In addition to required policies, the Risk Allocation Committee manages portfolio rebalancing and regularly monitors liquidity to ensure cash is available when needed.
 A convenient framework for measuring how much liquidity is available is to break down the assets into multiple tiers: